 The abridged script, by Imogen Bond, is both a positive and negative to this production.
 If you have never seen Hamlet before you will be baffled.There is no major scene with the King’s Players, there’s no war and Guilderstein is already dead as he doesn’t make an appearance in this version.
 Even “To be or not to be” is done without the skull and instead read from a book (This version likes to play up Hamlet as the student, rather than decadent Prince)

 The best way to describe this version is as a nice refresher, for those preparing to see Tom Hiddleston in Branagh’s version at RADA or for anyone who genuinely loves the play but cannot face another four hours on uncomfortable theatre seats, watching whatever hot young actor is deemed successful enough to play the Prince.
-In the long term, this has a great future as introducing young drama students to performing Shakespeare.
+In the long term, this has a great future by introducing young drama students to performing Shakespeare.
 It is brief and gets to the point.
 All actors will find themselves in a production of Hamlet, you might as well start them young.
 This may not go down as a classic but it is a perfectly pleasant evening.